kornelski/rusty-http-cache-semantics/README.md

 This is the most important method.
 Use this method to check whether the cached response is still fresh in the context of the new request.

 If it returns `true`, then the given `request` matches the original response this cache policy has been created with, and the response can be reused without contacting the server.
-Note that the old response can't be returned without being updated, see `response_headers()`.
+Note that the old response can't be returned without being updated, see `cached_response()`.

-If it returns `false`, then the response may not be matching at all (e.g. it's for a different URL or method), or may require to be refreshed first (see `revalidation_headers()`).

-### `response_headers()`
+### `cached_response()`

 Returns updated, filtered set of response headers to return to clients receiving the cached response.
 This function is necessary, because proxies MUST always remove hop-by-hop headers (such as `TE` and `Connection`) and update response's `Age` to avoid doubling cache time.